Wednesday, June 30, 2010

 Ottawa Humane Society prepares for busiest day of the year

 How can you help?
-Leave your pet at home on Canada Day!
+Leave your pet at home!

 By following these simple precautions, both you and your pet can enjoy safe summer celebrations.

 Anyone who sees an animal in distress should contact the OHS Emergency Animal Protection Services immediately at 613-725-1532.